ellysh/video-game-bots/ClickerBots/example.md

 Now our example bot able to work autonomously a long period of time.
 It will overcome obstacles and attack aggressive monsters.
 This is a last improvement that able to make the bot more hardy.
 You can use a health potions that are attached to the *F5* key.
 Additional pixel analyzing similar to `IsTargetExist` function is needed in this case to check a character's HP in the Status Window.

 ## Conclusion

+We have implemented the example bot for Lineage 2 game.
+But it is a typical clicker bot that uses the most widespread approaches that are specific for this type of bots.
+Therefore, we can evaluate its effectiveness, advantages and disadvantages for making an overview of clicker type of bots at all.

+This is a list of advantages of our example clicker bot:

+1. Easy to develop, extend functionality and debug.
+2. Easy to integrate with any version of the Lineage 2 even if an interface of these versions differs significantly.

+This is a list of disadvantages of the bot:

+1. The configuration of pixels' coordinates and colors is needed for each user.
+2. It is possible that the bot can stuck in a obstacle.
+Thus, it will not able to continue its work.
+3. Delays and timeouts lead to waste of time in the most cases.
+4. Analysis operations of the bot have an unreliable results.
+It means that the bot will make wrong actions in some cases.

+The bot can be effective for solving strictly defined tasks.
+These tasks should be easy to split by separate steps and algorithmize.
+Also the bot will work more relible if the algorithm will have a minimal count of conditions and the cost of a mistake will not be extremely expensive.